Daphne Moon

-Daphne Crane (née Moon; born September 1964) is a fictional character on the American television sitcom Frasier, played by Jane Leeves.
+Daphne Crane (born September 1964) is a fictional character on the American television sitcom Frasier, played by Jane Leeves.
 An English immigrant from Manchester, Daphne is employed by Frasier as a live-in housekeeper and physical therapist for his father, Martin.
 Her relationship with Frasier's brother Niles is a major plotline of the series, progressing from Niles' secret infatuation to their eventual marriage later on the show.

 Biography

-Daphne was born in September 1964 in Manchester, the only daughter in a family of nine children.
+Daphne was born in Manchester, the only daughter in a family of nine children.
 She spent much of her childhood playing nurse and housemaid to her brothers.
 She has a complex love-hate relationship with her overbearing mother, Gertrude Moon; her relationship with her father, Harry Moon, is much warmer and closer.

 As a young girl, Daphne's early career was as an actress in the hit British sitcom Mind Your Knickers (a show about 12-year-olds in a private girls' boarding school).
 Her career ended at 16 when she became too tall and busty to play her shorter pre-teen character.
 During her youth, she gained considerable skill at billiards and darts, claiming to have won many tournaments.
 She also raised show rats, was a Manchester Light Opera Works member, and was a skilled shoplifter.

 As an adult, Daphne takes up a career as a physical therapist, working one-on-one with various invalids and shut-ins.
 At an undisclosed time, she migrates to America to live in Seattle, seeking a new life free of her domineering family.
 Her first job in America was at a convenience store, and it is implied she once shoplifted there.
 In the third season finale, "You Can Go Home Again", it is revealed that before being interviewed and hired by the Cranes, she had a chance encounter with them at Cafe Nervosa.
 In the series premiere, "The Good Son", Daphne is hired by Frasier to assist his father, Martin, with his daily activities and exercises; Martin suffers pain and discomfort from a gunshot wound to his hip that forced him to retire from the Seattle Police Department.
 Although Frasier is initially less than impressed with her, Martin takes a liking to her sense of humor and convinces Frasier to hire her and make her position a live-in one.